jmandel/termify/README.md

 The long-term aspiration is to continually improve the accuracy and usefulness of the language model's responses by incorporating more comprehensive and up-to-date medical terminologies and refining the prompt structure.

-## Technology Choices

-This project uses the following technologies:

-1. **Deno:** A secure JavaScript/TypeScript runtime that provides a simple and efficient environment for building the server.
-2. **SQLite:** A lightweight database engine used to store medical terminologies and perform searches efficiently.
-3. **Oak:** A middleware framework for Deno's HTTP server, inspired by Koa and Express, which simplifies building web applications and APIs.

 ## Getting Started

 To get started with the project, follow these steps: